-NPR's business news begins with some sky-high prices.
+NPR's business news begins with a big payback to the Fed.

 (SOUNDBITE OF MUSIC)